EQGW/EQGW.github.io/HowToForLecturers.md

 <img src="/media/FHLimage2018b.jpg" alt="FHL waterfront in 2018">
 </div>

-_WARNING: Joe is still editing this page, so do not trust its instructions (yet).
-I've tried to indicate which parts are iffy._

 # For workshop lecturers: editing lecture and exercise pages and posting files #